 3. South Africa Tour of India

-From 14 November to 19 December 2025, the South Africa national cricket team toured India for a full multi-format series against India, with India winning across all three formats.
+From 14 November to 19 December 2025, the South Africa national cricket team toured India for a multi‑format international cricket series comprising 2 Tests, 3 ODIs and 5 T20 Internationals.

-The tour began with a two‑match Test series: the first Test was held at Eden Gardens, Kolkata (14–18 November), and the second Test marking a historic first for the city was played at Barsapara Cricket Stadium, Guwahati (22–26 November), the first time that ground hosted a men’s Test match.
+The tour began with a two‑match Test series: the first Test was held at Eden Gardens, Kolkata (14–18 November), and the second Test, marking a historic first for the city, was played at Barsapara Cricket Stadium, Guwahati (22–26 November) — the first time that ground hosted a men’s Test match.
+South Africa won both Tests, achieving their first Test series win in India in 25 years.

-Following the Test series, the tour continued with a three‑match ODI series on 30 November (Ranchi), 3 December (Raipur) and 6 December (Visakhapatnam), and a five‑match T20I series across venues including Cuttack, Mullanpur, Dharamsala, Lucknow and Ahmedabad (December 9–19).
+Following the Test series, the tour continued with a three‑match ODI series on 30 November (Ranchi), 3 December (Raipur), and 6 December (Visakhapatnam), and a five‑match T20I series across venues including Cuttack, Mullanpur, Dharamsala, Lucknow, and Ahmedabad (9–19 December).
+India won the ODI series 2–1 and the T20I series 3–1, showcasing strong performances in the white‑ball formats.

 Match Highlights: